Italy leads European shares higher as govt is formed

 * Signs strategic partnership with Mondelēz International Source: (http://bit.ly/2mFI2ql) Further company coverage: )

-LONDON, April 29 European shares rose on Monday, boosted by the formation of an Italian government after a two-month impasse and by expectations of fresh stimulus from global central banks.
+LONDON, April 29 European shares rose on Monday, boosted by the formation of a new, growth-focused government in Italy and by expectations of fresh stimulus from global central banks.

-Italy's FTSE MIB index was the best performer in the region, rising 2.2 percent as investors new Prime Minister Enrico Letta promised to push for a change to Europe's focus on austerity and pursue growth.
+Italy's FTSE MIB index was the best performer in the region, rising 2.2 percent as investors welcomed the end of a two-month political impasse.
+New Prime Minister Enrico Letta promised to push for a change to Europe's focus on austerity and pursue growth.

-With the FTSEurofirst 300 up 4.8 percent since April 18, some investors believe that any new central bank action is already in the price and scope for more gains is limited.
+However, with the FTSEurofirst 300 is up 4.8 percent since April 18, some investors believe that any new central bank action is already in the price and scope for more gains is limited.

-"We've seen a few positive developments...but they are relatively small if you compare them to the fundamental weakening economic growth," Wouter Sturkenboom, investment strategist at Russel Investments, said.

-"It's a short term bounce we're seeing right now but after that we should prepare for some weakness given the structural problems that we are facing."
+"It's a short term bounce we're seeing right now but after that we should prepare for some weakness given the structural problems that we are facing," said Wouter Sturkenboom, investment strategist at Russel Investments.

-He expected a 10-15 percent pullback in European shares over the next few months as the political debate in Europe becomes more tense in the run-up to German elections in the autumn.
+He expected a 10-15 percent pullback in European shares over the next few months.

-Some shorter-term brokers also recommended profit taking upon the central banks' announcements later this week.

-"Buy the dips until tomorrow and then it's over," Justin Haque, a broker at Hobart Capital Markets, said.
-"Once they (the central bankers) have done their little theatre this week, people will realise how dire the economic situation still is."

 * Signs strategic partnership with Mondelēz International Source: (http://bit.ly/2mFI2ql) Further company coverage: )